gosang/gosang.github.io/content/posts/design-principles/solid/single-responsibility-principle.md

 # SRP in Action: C# .NET Core Examples

-Let's delve into the SRP principle with a simple `Order` class in an e-commerce system.
+Let's look into the SRP principle with a simple `Order` class in an e-commerce system.
 The Order class juggles multiple responsibilities, which we'll refactor into separate classes, each with a single responsibility.

 #### A simple `Order`